-Middle Brother was created to protect two of the largest (by volume) coastal blackbutt trees in NSW – Bird Tree and Benaroon.
-Bird Tree, for example, is 69m high, with a girth of 11m.
-Scientists estimate it’s an astonishing 300 years old, meaning it predates the arrival of Captain Cook to Australia.
+Middle Brother was created to protect two of the largest (by volume) coastal blackbutt trees in NSW Bird Tree and Benaroon.
+Bird Tree, for example, is 69 metres high, with a girth of 11 metres.
+Scientists estimate it's an astonishing 300 years old, meaning it predates the arrival of Captain Cook to Australia.

 Visitors will find an easy stroll to the trees, perfect for walking with children, and tables for picnicking afterwards to while away a quiet afternoon.
 There's excellent wildlife viewing both day and night, and intrepid hikers will want to pack the boots and GPS for some wild backcountry bushwalking.